Adaption to Climate Change

 Building Internal Systems to Adapt to Climate Change

 Initiatives of the Disaster Prevention Department

-Disaster Recovery Guidelines were put in place in the Housing and Construction Division and measures and action guidelines for operations were defined to quickly and accurately respond to damages from natural disasters to our customers' houses as they become more prevalent due to climate change.
-As one of measures, the Disaster Prevention Department has instructed each branch and group companies to implement disaster prevention measures on a regular basis.
-In the event of an emergency, we will direct relevant departments and affiliated companies and work to minimize the damage caused by disasters.
+Disaster Recovery Guidelines were put in place in the Housing Division and measures and action guidelines for operations were defined to quickly and accurately respond to damages from natural disasters to our home owners as they become more prevalent due to climate change.
+As one of the measures, the Disaster Prevention Department,established in 2020, has instructed each branch and Group companies to implement disaster prevention measures on a regular basis.
+In the event of an emergency, we will direct relevant departments and affiliates and work to minimize the damage caused by disasters.

-In 2021, we cooperated with the disaster-stricken branch office in the Fukushima prefecture offshore earthquake with a maximum seismic intensity of upper 6 in February and contacted the home owners about their safety while inspecting the damaged houses to support the prompt recovery.
-In addition, during the heavy rains in August that occurred in western Japan, the Disaster Prevention Department gave instructions to the branches in the disaster stricken area and provided disaster response stockpiles to support emergency responses.
+In 2022, we cooperated with the disaster-stricken branch office in the Fukushima prefecture offshore earthquake with a maximum seismic intensity of upper 6 in March and contacted the home owners to inquire their safety while inspecting the damaged houses to support the prompt recovery.
+In addition, in response to the flood damage in Shizuoka Prefecture caused by Typhoon TALAS, the Disaster Prevention Department gave instructions to the branches in the disaster stricken area and provided disaster response stockpiles and on-site survey support to facilitate emergency responses.